tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 }
 ```

-The function Multiply, takes in a paramater (the multiplier), and returns a new
+The Multiply function takes a parameter (the multiplier) and returns a new
-function, what multiplies the given value with the multiplier set before.
+function that multiplies a given value by the specified multiplier.
+When calling

-To call a curried function, you would call it like to:
+a curried function, you can do so by providing the arguments one at a time, like
+this:

 ```csharp
 var multiply = Multiply(2)(2);
 Assert.Equal(4, multiply);
 ```

-This may look weird at first, but what we're doing here is called partial
+Although it may seem unconventional at first, what we're doing here is actually
+an example of partial application.
+With partial application, you can supply some
-application.
-You can perform a part of the application, and re-use that part as
+of the arguments ahead of time and reuse that partial application as many times
-much as you like.
-Not, let this sink in.
-Re-using partial application could be
-very powerful, depending on the use case you're working on.
+as needed.
+This can be a powerful technique depending on the use case you're
+working on, so take a moment to let it sink in.

 ```csharp
 var multiplyByTwo = Multiply(2);